oopsmails/111-springboot-dev-repo/spring-boot-kafka-avro/spring-boot-kafka-avro-basic/README.md

 create a topic: person_topic

-Then, add schema, value, key
+Then, add schema, value, key(not used for now), for value vs key, see kafka-knowledge-TopicSchemaKeyVsValue.md in general-info.

 ```
 {